amughalbscs16/Image-Processing-Course-Practice/README.md

 # Image-Processing-Course-Practice
-Practice assignments of image processing course in Matlab.
+Practice assignments of image processing course in Python.